bmoon4/bmoon4.github.io/README.md

-# Google Cloud Platform Kubernetes
+# Kubernetes practice on GKE
 This is my first GKE project.
+URL: moondevops.com

 ## Components
 The GKE cluster consists one loadbalancer and three pods.